fribbels/hsr-optimizer/docs/guides/en/dps-score.md

 passive EHR to DMG conversion, and to land Arcana stacks.
 Failing to reach the breakpoint will penalize the DPS Score for the missing percentage.
 This penalty applies to all simulations.

+Missing a SPD breakpoint (e.g. Cyrene's 180 SPD) will penalize by -25%.

 ### Formula

 The resulting formula is: